 Blood clots can threaten your health and future.
 Some of the most devastating blood clots are the result of an injury known as deep vein thrombosis (DVT).
 When you develop DVT, blood clots form in your leg or thigh and travel north.
 These clots can be incredibly dangerous if they reach the heart, lungs, or brain.

 You may be at risk of developing deep vein thrombosis if you are in an accident or the victim of medical negligence.
 If someone else is responsible for your injury, you have the right to demand compensation.
 The money you recover can help to alleviate your financial burdens and help you cope with the trauma of the injury.
-Hiring an attorney will significantly increase the chances of recovering the money you deserve.
-Call our Los Angeles personal injury attorneys to schedule your free consultation today.
+Hiring a personal injury lawyer will significantly increase the chances of recovering the money you deserve.
+Call our Citywide Law Group to schedule your free consultation today.

 Causes of Deep Vein Thrombosis

 Deep vein thrombosis can develop for a variety of reasons.
 There are a number of factors that can increase your risk of developing DVT, including age, weight, gender, and family history of clots of embolisms.
 However, there are times when you develop an injury like deep vein thrombosis through no fault of your own.
 It is not uncommon for accident victims, neglected nursing home residents, and victims of medical malpractice to suffer from deep vein thrombosis.